Rhyd-Lewis/gcol-article/article.md

     <img src="images/HoG-1122-face-sq.png">
     <img src="images/HoG-1347-face-sq.png">
     <img src="images/france-face-sq.png">
-    <p>*Optimal face colorings of, respectively, the great
-rhombicosidodecahedral graph, the Thomassen graph, and a map of the administrative departments of France.*</p>
 </div>

+*Optimal face colorings of, respectively, the great rhombicosidodecahedral graph, the Thomassen graph, and a map of the administrative departments of France.*

 The above images show face colorings of three graphs.
 Here, nodes should be assumed wherever edges are seen to meet.
 In this figure,